-The underlying clays may be removed to a depth of 2 to 3 feet and replaced by compacted crushed limestone select fill.
-The depth options and the respective anticipated movements after selection of one of the depth options are presented in Table No. 4.
+The underlying clays may be removed to a depth of one foot and replaced by compacted crushed limestone select fill.
+The depth option and the respective anticipated movement are presented in Table No. 4.

 Depth of Existing Clay Removal and Replacement, Feet Anticipated Potential Vertical Movements, Inches

-0 2 1⁄2

-2 1 1⁄2
+0 1 1⁄2

-3 1
+1 1